Nov 7th, 2024

 Ohio Law and Insurance Requirements

-In Ohio, all drivers are required to carry a minimum amount of liability insurance to cover any damages they may cause in the event of an accident.
-It is illegal to drive without insurance in Ohio.
+In the possible event of an accident, all Ohio drivers are required to carry a minimum amount of liability insurance to cover any resulting damages.
+Driving without insurance in Ohio is an illegal action.
 The minimum coverage requirements for liability insurance in Ohio are as follows:

 • $25,000 for bodily injury or death of one person in any one accident